 Ley, A. and Fokdal, J. (2018): Reallaborforschung aus internationaler (Stadtentwicklungs-)Perspektive.
-Transformative Ansprüche im Globalen Süden, in: Reallabor für nachhaltige Mobilitätskultur (ed.), Stuttgart in Bewegung – Berichte von unterwegs.
-Berlin: Jovis (forthcoming).
+Transformative Ansprüche im Globalen Süden.
+In: Reallabor für nachhaltige Mobilitätskultur (ed.), Stuttgart in Bewegung – Berichte von unterwegs.
+Berlin: Jovis.

 Herrle, P., Ley, A. and Fokdal, J. (2015) (eds.): From Local Action to Global Networks: Housing the Urban Poor, Farnham and Burlington: Ashgate, ISBN: 978-1-4724-5051-7.

 Ley, A. (2012): Juggling with Formality and Informality in Housing: Some Lessons from the New South Africa, in: Berking, S., McFarlane, C. and Waibel, M. (eds.): Urban Informalities: Reflections on the Formal and Informal.
 Farnham and Burlington: Ashgate, p.
 13-28.